bloop-box/bloop-box-data-example/README.md

 ```

 This example project starts with version `1.0`.
 So your next version should be
 `1.1` and so on.
-Do not increment the major version number.
+Do not increase the major version number.